A Mary Anning Workshop

 The Bog Baby

 India class investigated an unexpected sound in the wildlife area.
-We discovered many unusual things, including shells, pink and blue leaves, and a little house.
-After investigating further, we found a strange blue creature beside the pond and an item wrapped in spotty paper.
-The creature had a tag attached to him that read ‘please look after me.’
+We discovered many unusual things, including shells, pink and blue leaves, and a book.
+After investigating further, we found a strange blue creature beside the pond and in the long grass.
+The creature had a tag attached that read ‘please look after me.’

-Mrs Long read the story, and we learned a little about this strange creature.
-By the end of the story, we decided that the creature we had found was, in fact, a Bog Baby.
-We took him to our classroom and discussed what he might be and where he might have come from.
+By the end of the story, we decided that the creature we found was, in fact, a Bog Baby.
+We discussed what he might be and where he might have come from.
 Someone suggested he might have come to the pond’s surface as he was hungry.
-One child said that he was a predator.
-Two children thought he flew here from the continents of North America or Africa.
-Many children thought he got lost as they had found his home near the pond.
+One child said that he was lost.
+Two children thought he had no family.
+Everyone agreed that we would look after the creature, but if it got sick, then we would take it back to the forest where it belongs.

 8-12 Browick Road, Wymondham, Norfolk, NR18 0QW